GuiParpineli/GuiParpineli/README.md

 ### About me
 I'm a software developer with extensive experience in Java (17 & 21) and a high level of proficiency in Kotlin and Go.
-My favorite languages are Go and Kotlin.
+My favorite languages are Go and Java.
 I'm also passionate about low-level programming and understanding how hardware works.

 <div>
 <p align="center">